-- (1) Professor Graeme Betts, Director, Adult Social Care took responsibility for the post of Chief Executive (Acting) and Head of Paid Service on 23 March 2020 - (2) Clive Heaphy took up the role as Chief Executive (Acting) and Head of Paid Service on 11 September 2019.
-Clive left the Council on 31 March 2020 - (3) Dawn Baxendale took up the role of Chief Executive and Head of Paid Service on 1 April 2018.
-Dawn left the Council on 9 October 2019.
-The expense allowance in 2018/19 relates to relocation expenses incurred. - (4) The Interim Chief Finance Officer and Section 151 Officer took up the role on 2 October 2019 and was employed through a third party, the costs of which were £155,841 in 2019/20. - (5) The Acting Director, Inclusive Growth took up the role on 4 November 2019 - (6) The Director, Inclusive Growth left the Council on 1 December 2019 - (7) The Director, Education and Skills took up the role on 7 January 2019 - (8) The Acting Director, Neighbourhoods took up the role on 15 June 2018 - (9) The Director of Public Health took up the role on 18 February 2019.
-The expense allowances relate to a one-off payment for relocation expenses. - (10) The Director, Human Resources was appointed as a senior officer from 18 July 2018. - (11) The Director, Digital and Customer Services took up the role on 1 July 2019 - (12) The Acting Strategic Director, Strategic Services held the post from 31 July 2018 until 30 June 2019.
+- Professor Graeme Betts, Director Adult Social Care took responsibility for the post of Chief Executive (Acting) (& Head of Paid Service) on 23 March 2020 until 17 May 2020. - (2) Clive Heaphy took up the role as Chief Executive (Acting) (& Head of Paid Service) on 11 September 2019 until he left the Council on 31 March 2020.
+The compensation for loss of office relates to payment for the remainder of the contract notice period on leaving the Council.
+The expenses and allowances relate to reimbursement of expenditure incurred. - Dawn Baxendale took up the role of Chief Executive (& Head of Paid Service) on 1 April 2018 until 9 October 2019.
+The expense allowance in 2018/19 relates to relocation expenses incurred. - (4) The Interim Chief Finance Officer (& Section 151 Officer) took up the role on 2 October 2019 and was employed through a third party, the costs of which were £155,841 in 2019/20. - (5) The Acting Director Inclusive Growth took up the role on 4 November 2019.
+The expenses incurred relate to reimbursement of expenditure incurred. - (6) The Director Inclusive Growth left the Council on 1 December 2019. - (7) The Director Education and Skills took up the role on 7 January 2019. - (8) The Acting Director Neighbourhoods took up the role on 15 June 2018. - (9) The Director Public Health took up the role on 18 February 2019.
+The expense allowances relate to a one-off payment for relocation expenses incurred. - (10) The Director Human Resources became a Senior Officer on 18 July 2018. - (11) The Director Digital and Customer Services took up the role on 1 July 2019. - (12) The Acting Strategic Director Strategic Services held the post from 31 July 2018 until 30 June 2019.
+The compensation for loss of office relate to redundancy payments in line with the Council's standard policy.
+The pension contributions include an element to meet the cost of pension fund strain, payable to the West Midlands Pension Fund, where employees who are 55 or over and can access their pension benefits on being made redundant in line with pension regulations.